 Trekking Mount Elbrus

 Mount Elbrus is Russia’s highest Mountain.
 Located in the Caucus Mountain Range it is surrounded by rugged peaks.
+As Europe's highest mountain, Mt.
+Elbrus is a favourite point of call for hikers.
+The founding of Prielbrusye National Park in 1986 was an important step to ensure the long-term preservation of this wilderness area.
 The south route provides more of a trekking experience compared to the more remote North route.
 We go quite in depth about what it is like to climb Mt Elbrus on our Peaks and Mountains page.

 Trekking up Mt Elbrus, the tallest mountain in Europe, via the Southern Route.

 Hiking in the Altai Region